 Local farming family, the DeBrouwers approached the city in late 2015 for permission to tear down the structure.
 The municipal heritage committee tried to persuade the council to preserve the site.
 The result was a 17-1 vote to repeal the heritage designation.
 Please be respectful to this (and all) locations.

 All research by TWP.
-Historic photos I believe are Howard Pyne’s.
+The historic photos I believe are Howard Pyne’s.